What is a water service?

 Under this Act, water utilities are regulated by the Economic Regulation Authority through licensing, however exemptions from licensing may be granted by the Minster for Water.

-The Department of Water issues other types of licences for taking water under the Rights in Water and Irrigation Act 1914 and to clear native vegetation under the Country Areas Water Supply Act 1947.
+The Department of Water and Environmental Regulation issues other types of licences for taking water under the Rights in Water and Irrigation Act 1914 and to clear native vegetation under the Country Areas Water Supply Act 1947.

 Water service licence exemptions